Isaac-Tait/Fallfish_Tenkara_v2/content/blog/skiing-hokkaido/index.md

 <p class="italic text-center">First tour (for me).
 Headed up Furanodake.</p>
 </div>

 <p class="mt-2 mb-2">I am experimenting with a new format; heavy on photos and light on words - because as you know they say "pictures speak a thousand words".
 Here's a map of where we went...
-If you want more beta <a href="http://www.fallfishtenkara.com/about/contact/" target="_blank" rel="noopener">hit me up</a>.</p>
+If you want more beta <a href="http://www.fallfishtenkara.com/about/contact/" target="_blank" rel="noopener noreferrer" class="text-red-500 hover:bg-red-500 hover:text-white">hit me up</a>.</p>

 <div class="mb-4">
     <iframe